-The following invertebrates were present on the upper shore in the vicinity of the pipe: molluscs Melagraphia aethiops (very abundant), Diloma spp., Turbo smaragdus, Cellana radians and Sypharochiton pelliserpentis, barnacle Chamaesipho sp., shrimp Palaemon affinis and the polychaete worm Spirobranchus cariniferus.
-A species of green algae resembling Ulva intestinalis covered rocks and pools around the pipe (Photograph 4).
-The brown alga Ralfsia sp. and red alga Gelidium caulacantheum were also present.
-This assemblage is similar to that found on previous inspections in the vicinity of the pipe, and is typical for this height on the shore.
+The following invertebrates were present on the upper shore in the vicinity of the pipe: molluscs Austrolittorina sp., Melagraphia aethiops (relatively abundant), Diloma sp., Turbo smaragdus, Haustrum haustorium, Haustrum scobina, Cellana radians and Xenostrobus pulex, barnacle Chamaesipho sp., and the polychaete worm Spirobranchus cariniferus.
+A species of green algae resembling Ulva intestinalis was present, as was the brown alga Ralfsia sp. and red alga Gelidium caulacantheum.
+In comparison with the intertidal community further down the shore the area surrounding the pipe supported very little biomass and was less diverse.
+However, this assemblage was similar to that found on previous inspections in the vicinity of the pipe, and is typical for this height on the shore.